ProDataMan/DevOpsForExecutives/Week8Lab.md

 ## Lab Overview

 **Purpose**
-In Week 8 of the "DevOps for Executive Leadership" workshop (Page 9), you’ll enhance your Week 4 Azure DevOps project at `https://devopsclassroom.visualstudio.com/Week4-Lab-DemoXX` (replace `XX` with your initials) by merging a sample Node.js app from [https://github.com/ProDataMan/week8-sample-app](https://github.com/ProDataMan/week8-sample-app), updating your pipeline to generate DORA and DevOps metrics, and building an executive dashboard.
+In Week 8 of the "DevOps for Executive Leadership" workshop (Page 9), you’ll enhance your Week 4 Azure DevOps project at `https://devopsclassroom.visualstudio.com/Week4-Lab-DemoXX` (replace `XX` with your initials) by merging a sample Node.js app from [https://github.com/ProDataMan/DevOpsForExecutives/tree/main/week8](https://github.com/ProDataMan/DevOpsForExecutives/tree/main/week8), updating your pipeline to generate DORA and DevOps metrics, and building an executive dashboard.
 This lab builds on your Week 4 work—preserving user stories and tasks in "Boards"—and prepares you for Week 12’s comprehensive integration.

 **What You’ll Accomplish**
-- Merge the sample app into your Week 4 repo.
+- Merge the Week 8 sample app into your Week 4 repo.
 - Update the pipeline to log DORA metrics (e.g., deployment frequency, lead time).
 - Expand your Week 4 dashboard with metrics visuals.
 - Interpret results strategically for leadership.